RicardoRagel/drawer-translate/README.md

 Just open the project file [translator_app.pro](translator_app.pro) using **QtCreator**, configure the project using the default settings and compile.

+## Settings

+Although the app has a setting window where you can change and save the most of the app setting values, you can also modify all of them directly editing the file: `C:\Users\<USER>\AppData\Roaming\TranslatorMinimalApp\TranslatorApp.ini` on Windows and `~/.config/TranslatorMinimalApp/TranslatorApp.ini` on Linux.

 ## Known issues

 1. QNetworkManager library usage throws the following errors on Windows: